Scotty Cameron Phantom X12 Review

 The putter is designed to have a high MOI and so mishits don’t feel as bad as they would with a blade putter for example.

-It is constructed from steel and aluminium.
+It is constructed from steel and aluminum.

 The type of ball you use will obviously affect how the putter feels when striking your putts.